The Tom Brown Series was written by Thomas Hughes (1822-1896)

 Educational Publishing Company (1894)This company published Tom Brown's School Days in 1894.

-and part of the Young Folk's Library of Choice Literature.
+It is in wraps and part of the Young Folk's Library of

 Estes and Lauriat (1894)This publishing firm had its origins when Dana Estes

 joinedHenry Degen.
-The Degen, Estes and Company publishing firm was the
+The Degen, Estes and Company publishing

-immediate predecessor to Estes and Lauriat which was founded in 1872.
+firm was the immediate predecessor to Estes and Lauriat

-This publisher was well known for deluxe bindings.
-Among its most well
+Company.
+This publisher was well known for deluxe

-known publications were the Zigzag books by Hezekiah Butterworth.
+Zigzag books by Hezekiah Butterworth. |

 |